keaetswe/Bean-coffee-roasters/README.md

 # Bean-coffee-roasters
-this is an artisan coffee roastery sourcing ethically grown beans from african farming.
+This is an artisan coffee roastery sourcing ethically grown beans from african farming.